k2view-academy/K2View-Academy/articles/04_fabric_studio/26_web_basic_code_editing.md

 ### Parsing and Compilation Error Indicators

-The as-you-type reporting is shown both inline the editor with a red line under the error, and in the upper-right mini-map code outline.
+The as-you-type reporting of parsing and compilation errors is shown both inline the editor with a red line under the error, and in the upper-right mini-map code outline.

 Along with that, there are other indications of errors and warnings in a file: